Microsoft Power BI for Dynamics GP

 Quick insights and analytics allow for better decisions

 Power BI is Microsoft's flagship analytics platform for KPIs and dashboard reporting.
-Endeavour can work with you to create a "Data Culture" where end-users are encouraged to make better decisions based on quick insights and analysis based on real-time data.
+The GP Support North team as Endeavour can work with you to create a "Data Culture" where end-users are encouraged to make better decisions based on quick insights and analysis based on real-time data.
 Guiding principles for Power BI include:

 Endeavour deploys Power BI as a means to extend Dynamics GP (Great Plains) with online cloud-based analytics available anytime-anywhere.
 Power BI is also a great tool for consolidation and assembling multiple datapoints into a single dashboard or graph.

 Power BI can connect to over 200 different data-sources and serves as a streamlined means of aggregating data and information across multiple systems including Dynamics GP and SQL Server.

 Based on your needs, Endeavour can deploy Power BI as a robust Cloud application integrated via the Power BI Gateway to your on-premise SQL Server databases, Dynamics CRM on-premise, or Microsoft Dynamics GP ERP.

 The current spring 2021 price for Power BI Pro in Canada is $12.80/user per month via Endeavour.

 Power BI Premium is a viable option for larger Enterprise organizations with 500 BI users or more, and or those who strive to integrate massive datasets from IoT, Big Data and high volume transactions.

 There are dozens of sample datasets, add on visualizations and templates to accelerate your next BI project

 Our success is due to our focus on our customers, our people and our core values of